hareshbaskaran/AmazonDB-FastApi/README.md

 The following integrations are used in the project:

 - Stripe API for online payments
-- Redis for caching shopping cart
+- Redis for caching shopping cart and session storage
 - OAuth2 for portal-defined authentication
 - Mailgun for email notification
-- Firebase for OTP verification
+- Firebase for Image Cloud Storage
 - Neo4j for graphical representation of courier service providers

 ## Environment Variables